 Reboot with Joe has a bunch of recipes for clean meals, juices, and smoothies.
 The idea of a “reboot” comes from juicing for a few days and then switching back to solid foods.
 I never did the full-on juicing for days and days, but I love his recipes.

 If you are a fan of cleanses, you will love this book.
 I can’t tell you enough good things about juicing, though.
 Consider buying a juicer or get some fresh-pressed juice from a local store.
 It will make you feel invigorated!

 Joe’s website also has great resources and ideas.

-Last book for recommendation – The Beauty Detox Solution by Kimberly Snyder.
-Ever since I turned 30, I’ve had painful cystic acne along my jaw line.
-Apparently, it’s related to hormonal changes (YAY!) and I’m always searching for little tricks to help it.
+Last book for the recommendation – The Beauty Detox Solution by Kimberly Snyder.
+Ever since I turned 30, I’ve had painful cystic acne along my jawline.
+Apparently, it’s related to hormonal changes (YAY!), and I’m always searching for little tricks to help it.